-If you are seeking an undergraduate degree at NMSU you must complete credits in both English and mathematics.
-Students are expected to begin English and math courses in their first term.
-Placement into the appropriate course level is based on our ACT/SAT test scores and High School GPA as follows:
+If you are seeking an undergraduate degree at NMSU, you must earn credits in English and mathematics.
+Students are expected to begin their English and math courses during their freshmen year.
+Placement into the appropriate course level depends on a variety of factors ranging from your ACT/SAT test scores and your high school grade point average (G.P.A.).

-- ENGLISH ENGL 111G, Rhetoric and Composition.
-An ACT score of 16 or an SAT score of 400 or higher qualifies you for enrolling in this course.
+- ENGL 111G, Rhetoric and Composition: An ACT score of 16 or an SAT score of 400 or higher qualifies you for enrolling in this course.

 Students who have taken an Advanced Placement.
 Exam and earned composite scores of 3, 4, or 5 may be granted college level credit in a variety of subjects.
 Credit will be treated as transfer credit (without a grade) but does count toward graduation, and may be used in fulfilling specific degree requirements.
 Note: Students are responsible for ensuring AP test scores are reported to NMSU so credit can be given.